Distracted Driving Accident Lawyer in Laredo

 Cell phones, GPS systems, music players and other mobile devices are designed to make life easier for people on-the-go.
 But when drivers choose to use these devices while behind the wheel, they put others at immediate risk.
 Our distracted driving attorney in Laredo knows car accidents involving distracted drivers have become all-too-common in Laredo and across Texas.

-At the Law Office of John R. Solis, we're familiar with how and why distracted driving accidents occur.
+John R. Solis, Attorney at Law is familiar with how and why distracted driving accidents occur.
 It could simply be a driver who took his or her eyes off the road for a few seconds to program a GPS to get to Mall de Norte.
 A teenager or young adult may have texted and driven many times before causing an accident.
 If you or a loved one was injured by a distracted driver, contact us for a free consultation.
 You may be entitled to compensation for your losses.

 A closer look at distracted driving in Texas

-According to statistics from the Texas Department of Transportation (TxDOT), 460 people were killed in crashes involving distracted driving accidents in 2013.
-Statewide, more than 86,000 accidents were linked to driver inattention in 2013 and an additional 3,430 were directly caused by cell phone use.
-In Webb County, four people died in 2013 in distracted driving accidents, and there were 430 distracted driving accidents that year.
-However, this data reflects only on drivers who reported as having indicated so at the time of the crash.
+Reports from the Texas Department of Transportation indicate that thousands of Texas car accidents are caused by distracted drivers every year.
+It's important to remember that the data reflects only on drivers who reported as having indicated so at the time of the crash.
 Unfortunately, many drivers may be afraid or unwilling to admit they were at fault for their accident.

 What are other causes of distracted driving accidents in Texas?
 A potential list of causes is long and distressing, including the following: